California State Route 46: Route description

 State Route 46 begins at SR 1 southeast of Cambria, about 1 mile from the Pacific Ocean.
 It heads east as the Eric Seastrand Highway across the Santa Lucia Range on a relatively straight roadway built in the 1970s, bypassing the steep, curvy Santa Rosa Creek Road.
 After passing near several wineries, this first segment ends at US 101 north of Templeton, where SR 46 turns north, overlapping the US 101 freeway through the valley formed by the Salinas River to central Paso Robles.
 Immediately after splitting from US 101, SR 46 crosses the Salinas River, passing near the Paso Robles Municipal Airport, and then heads east through a hilly area with several wineries and the community of Whitley Gardens.
 It then runs partially alongside the Estrella River to a merge with SR 41 near Shandon and a rest area.
 There, it turns northeast, following Cholame Creek through Cholame Pass between the Cholame Hills and Temblor Range to the settlement of Cholame and the split with SR 41.
 After crossing into Kern County, the highway continues to rise as it heads east up the Antelope Grade to a summit near Bluestone Ridge before descending through Polonio Pass into the San Joaquin Valley.
 State Route 46 takes the southernmost crossing of the Diablo Range, which is one of the routes linking the Central Valley to the coast.
 Interstate 580, State Route 152, and State Route 46 are the major routes that cross the Diablo Range.
 This route is heavily used when the Grapevine is closed.
 Truckers who do not want to take SR 58 through Tehachapi can use this route to head to I-5 to the Bay Area, Northern California, and vice versa.
-Many people from the Bay Area also use this route to head to Tehachapi Pass to head to Interstate 40, the Antelope Valley, Las Vegas, and Mount Whitney if they do not want to use I-5.
+Many travelers from the Bay Area also use this route to head to Tehachapi Pass and access Interstate 40, the Antelope Valley, Las Vegas, and Mount Whitney, if they do not want to use I-5.